HagerBesar/Deep-Learning/README.md

 - Download CIFAR 10 in ipynb
 - Visualize 10 examples from each class, in a grid of 10x10 plots
 - Plot a histogram of number of examples per class in the training and test sets
-- Train and test a ConvNet model as in lec notebook https://colab.research.google.com/drive/1iKtAxLm9Lh15kDeY1I7TrwuqphPGMFcd
+- Train and test a ConvNet model https://colab.research.google.com/drive/1iKtAxLm9Lh15kDeY1I7TrwuqphPGMFcd

 ## 3: cifar10 TL+DA.